wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-gen-ai-services.md

 Choreo enables seamless integration with GenAI services, allowing you to incorporate these capabilities within your applications.

-## Register a GenAI service in Choreo
+## Register a GenAI service

 To use a GenAI service in Choreo, you need to register it.
 Once registered, the service becomes available in the Internal Marketplace, allowing you to consume it via a Connection.

 You can register a GenAI service at two levels:

   - Organization level: This makes the service accessible from any project within the organization.
   - Project level: This restricts the service to a specific project.

 ### Prerequisites